Research

 Minimum commitment per week: 6 hours (2 credits); up to 3 credits available

-Preferred qualifications: Good interpersonal and professional communication skills; attention to detail; ability to adhere to strict research protocols; reliable and timely.
+Preferred qualifications: Good interpersonal and professional communication skills; attention to detail; ability to adhere to strict research protocols; independent, responsible, reliable, and timely.
 Students with an interest in human-computer interaction, user experience (UX), or user testing are strongly encouraged to apply.
 You must have some blocks of time available (2 hours or more) to run experiments in person in the laboratory Monday through Friday, 9 AM to 6 PM.

 Project description: We are seeking research assistants to help conduct studies in the Journalism Building.
 You will be conducting live experimental sessions on a regular schedule.
 You will develop several research skills that are useful for careers in UX/UR/HCI, user experience, and market research more broadly.

-Remote or in-person: In person
+Remote or in-person: In-person

-To apply for this position, please fill out the following link: https://forms.gle/x6sb6bBqUHhgkx3GA
+To apply for this position, please fill out the following link: https://forms.gle/WSe7dJMLfxUAtfSn7

 Tech Use in Relationships

-Total number of Research Assistants sought: 3-4
+Total number of research assistants sought: 2-3

-Project location: Journalism Building & Derby Hall
+Project location: Journalism Building and Derby Hall

 Minimum commitment per week: 6 hours (2 credits); up to 3 credits available